 Don’t be alarmed if you don’t have any Drano on hand and your drains are clogged.
 Did you know you can make your drain cleaner using kitchen ingredients?
-This natural drain cleaner is easy to make and a lot cheaper than buying a commercial product.
+This natural drain cleaner is easy to make and much cheaper than a commercial product.
 Plus, it’s eco-friendly and safe for use around children and pets.
 Keep reading for instructions on how to make this DIY drain cleaner.

 What Does Homemade Drain Cleaner Do?

-A drain cleaner, a sewage cleanser or a wastewater de-clogger is a chemical-based consumer solution that unclogs sewer pipes or blocks wastewater drains.
+A drain cleaner, a sewage cleanser, or a wastewater de-clogger is a chemical-based consumer solution that unclogs sewer pipes or blocks wastewater drains.
 A drain cleaner’s ingredients and formulation vary depending on the purpose.

 Modern recipes for homemade cleaners call for common ingredients such as baking soda, vinegar, salt, borax, and lemon juice.
 All these ingredients work together to help break down whatever is causing the clog.

 If you think your sink, tub, or shower drain is clogged, follow these procedures to make a DIY drain unclogger.